shotstack/node-demos/README.md

 - **merge.js** -
     Merge data in to a video using merge fields.

+- **merge-trim.js** -
+    Trim a video using merge fields.
+Replace the URL, trim and length using placeholders and merge field values.

 - **transform.js** -
     Apply transformations (rotate, skew and flip) to a video clip.